-Before Doug’s funeral, in front of the open casket, The New Mutants have trouble adjusting to that reality.
+During the funeral, The New Mutants have trouble adjusting to that reality.
 Warlock, who was by far the closest to Cypher, can’t grab the concept of his friend’s dying while his body looks so alive.

 To get the upper hand she must draw on her evil self and transport the fight in Limbo.
-Ultimately, Forge gives up, as he feels guilty as can be.
-Darkchylde decides it’s worse letting him live in guilt that to kill him.
-Forge is spared.
+Ultimately, Forge gives up out of guilt.
+The Darkchylde decides it’s worse letting him live in guilt that to kill him.

-The New Mutants are involved in the Evolutionary Wars.
+The New Mutants get involved in the Evolutionary Wars.
 The High Evolutionary kidnapped Magma and tries to remove her power.

-The New Mutants rescue her, with the help of 2 captive Morlocks: Bulk and Glow Worm.
-Mirage is accidentally trapped in the power removing machine, instead of Amara.
+The team and two captive Morlocks — Bulk and Glow Worm — rescue her.
+But Mirage is accidentally trapped in the power-removing machine intended for Amara.
 Bulk reverses the process, turbo-charging Dani’s powers.

 From now on, when she gets an image from someone’s mind, it’s no longer an illusion.
 It’s real.
 It stays real, until she makes another image appear.